 The academic portion of your studies is likely to incorporate all of the concepts and procedural-type information that is contained in the certification examination.
 In regards to the internship part of the training, this is when students get hands-on experience in a functioning pharmacy environment.

-Step 4: Successfully pass the PTCE or ExCPT test
+Step 4: Successfully pass the PTCE or ExCPT test in SC

 In order to earn a nationally-recognized pharmacy technician certification, you will need to pass either the PTCE or ExCPT exam.
 You need to complete a course recognized by the PTAC to be qualified to sit for one of these exams.
 Students who pass either exam receive the nationally-accepted distinction of Certified Pharmacy Technician (CPhT).